Fish Oil: Benefits, Risks, and Why I Stopped Taking It

 I took fish oil because it felt like one of those things responsible adults just… do.
 You hear it helps your heart, your brain, your inflammation, your mood, your skin, and your ability to remember why you walked into the kitchen, and suddenly there’s a bottle on your nightstand, and you’re swallowing it every morning like a little insurance policy against aging.

-It’s oil from fatty fish like salmon or sardines, packed with omega-3s like EPA and DHA.
+It’s one of those things that sounds responsible to take, so you take it and stop questioning it.
 Your body can’t make those on its own, so the pitch is simple: take this, and you’re filling in a gap, protecting your future self, and doing something good even if the rest of your day is DoorDash and stress.

-For a long time, that was enough for me.
+And honestly, that logic worked on me for years because it felt like I was doing something right without changing anything else.
 Fish oil has been sold to us as this magic pill that supports your heart, calms inflammation, sharpens your focus, and maybe even fixes your mood.
 It’s the supplement equivalent of “drink more water,” so I never really questioned it.
 I assumed if I felt a little off after taking it, that was just part of the whole “it’s working” phase, like starting a new skincare routine and purging, or cutting out sugar and getting a headache.
 Discomfort meant progress, right?

 The Claims About Omega-3s: Separating Fact From Fiction

-While omega-3s may help reduce triglycerides and lower blood pressure, large-scale studies show they may not reduce the risk of heart attacks or strokes for many individuals.
-And who wouldn't want to boost their memory or sharpen their focus?
+Fish oil is sold like it’s going to fix your brain, your heart, your mood, your personality, your taxes… but when you actually look at the research, it’s a lot less impressive than the label wants you to believe.
+Who wouldn't want to boost their memory or sharpen their focus?
 But the science backing these claims is flimsy.
+When you actually look at the studies behind those claims, most of them are either modest, inconsistent, or based on very specific populations.
 If you’re not seriously low on omega-3s, those supplements probably won’t turn you into a memory master or focus wizard.
 Trust me, I’ve tried waiting for that magic brain boost… no dice.

 The Hidden Risks of Fish Oil

-Many fish oil supplements are contaminated by mercury, PCBs (polychlorinated biphenyls), and dioxins.
+Many fish oil supplements can contain trace amounts of mercury, PCBs (polychlorinated biphenyls), and dioxins, which build up in the body over time, not overnight.
 These toxins accumulate in the fatty tissues of fish and can sneak into your supplements, leading to potential health risks.
 This is especially important for pregnant women, kids, and anyone with a weak immune system.
 Look for bottles with third-party testing seals from groups like IFOS or USP to dodge mercury and other nasties.

-Fish oil is incredibly prone to oxidation.
+Fish oil goes bad way faster than people realize, and when it does, you’re taking something that’s supposed to help inflammation and flipping it the other way.
 When fish oil goes rancid, which can occur faster than you might imagine, it produces harmful free radicals that can wreak havoc on your cells and contribute to chronic inflammation… the very issue we want to tackle with these supplements!
+The frustrating part is, it doesn’t always smell bad enough to warn you.
+You can be taking something that’s already degraded without realizing it.

 Tip: If your capsules don’t have a slight fishy smell, they could be oxidized.
 I always buy from brands that use dark glass bottles and nitrogen flushing to keep freshness locked in.

-While omega-3s are beneficial for heart health and brain function, too much can thin your blood, which may increase the risk of bleeding.
-This can be a real concern for those on blood-thinning medications.
+Omega-3s have this “can’t hurt, might help” reputation, which is exactly how you end up taking something for years without ever checking if it’s actually doing anything for you.
+They can be a real concern for those on blood-thinning medications.
 It's also worth noting that some people experience digestive issues like diarrhea or nausea with high doses.

 What About Omega-6s?

-When we discuss omega-3s, we can't overlook their even less friendly counterpart, omega-6 fatty acids.
-These are found everywhere, from cooking oils like canola, soybean, and corn oil, to convenient processed snacks we often reach for.
+When I actually looked at what I was eating every day, I realized the problem wasn’t mysterious at all.
+Omega-6s are found everywhere, from cooking oils like canola, soybean, and corn oil, to convenient processed snacks we often reach for.
 While omega-6s play a role in our bodies, mainly in cellular function and brain health, the problem arises when we consume them in excess.

-Most modern diets are drowning in omega-6s, messing up the ideal 1:1 ratio.
-Instead, many people are rocking a 1:20 or even 1:30 ratio… not great for inflammation or heart health and correlates with the rise in chronic inflammation and related health issues like heart disease, arthritis, and diabetes.
+Once I actually looked at what I was eating, it wasn’t mysterious why I felt off, everything was loaded with the same oils I wasn’t thinking twice about.
+Many people are rocking a 1:20 or even 1:30 ratio… not great for inflammation or heart health, and correlates with the rise in chronic inflammation and related health issues like heart disease, arthritis, and diabetes.

 A few years ago, I had unexplained fatigue and inflammation.
 After digging into my diet, I realized I was consuming way too many processed foods full of omega-6s, so I started cooking more with coconut oil and saving omega-3 sources for my meals where they'll occur naturally.